FionaTJ/ICGEC/README.md

 	H3K9ac           0.82          0.83          0.84          0.84          0.83          0.83          0.83          0.83          0.83
 	H3K9me3          0.72          0.76          0.76          0.75          0.74          0.74          0.74          0.73          0.73
 	H4K8ac           0.31          0.17          0.04         -0.11         -0.19         -0.20         -0.21         -0.21         -0.21

+#Note: Columns represent the results from the iterative process of ICGEC.
+The last column is the final converged scores (ICGEC score of genes or marks).